junguler/_image-manipulation/G'mic(stylize)/README.md

 there is simply too many options to go over, i'm not sure how effective they are and how much they might show up in result outputs as i didn't have the time to test them, but i'll make sure to include them if they caught my attention

 ## fun with gifs
-making a animated gif with stylize is just as easy as still images, we just need a `for` loop for batch processing, if we don't have a image sequence of your gif file you can make one like this
+making a animated gif with stylize is just as easy as still images, we just need a `for` loop for batch processing, if you don't have a image sequence of your gif file you can make one like this
 ```
 ffmpeg -i my.gif -vsync 0 S-%4d.jpg
 ```